Rheumatic Heart Disease in Children

 Your child may also need other medicines.
 Some children need surgery to fix or replace damaged heart valves.

-Complications of rheumatic heart disease include:
+Possible complications of rheumatic heart disease include:

 - Permanent heart damage